 -

-Package manager integrations allow you to set custom registries for each package ecosystem and the priority of each registry for scanning.
+Package manager integrations allow you to set custom repositories for each package ecosystem and the priority of each repository for scanning.

 To set up a package manager integration: